 Deeper customer Insight

-Deeper customer understanding is more important in the context of the rise of new technologies that allows consumers to approach different information sources in much faster and more convenient ways.
-To be more specific, a retailer could take advantage of geographical data to the deeper understanding of purchasing trends.
+Deeper customer understanding is more important in the context of the rise of new technologies that allow consumers to approach different information sources in much faster and more convenient ways.
+To be more specific, a retailer could take advantage of geographical data to a deeper understanding of purchasing trends.
 In 2015, transaction data is truly looked at in multidimensional ways to create even deeper customer insight.

 Although the big data world is still very new, it has significantly changed the business environment.
 Businesses should consider how to take advantage of big data effectively if they do not want to lose the game.